eth-infinitism/trampoline-example/README.md

 ) => AccountApiType;
 ```

-The `sign-message` folder defines the component that will be displayed to the user whenever the dapp requests the user to sign any message, i.e. dapp calls `personal_sign` RPC method.
+The `sign-message` directory defines the component that will be displayed to the user whenever the dapp requests the user to sign any message, i.e. dapp calls `personal_sign` RPC method.
 You can display custom information or collect user inputs if needed.

 The signature of the `SignMessageComponenet` is defined as follows.